The Power of Tests for Detecting $p$-Hacking: Implications of -Hacking

 where

-The right hand side panel of Figure \ref{fig:p_curves_example2} displays the $p$-curves for $h\in \{0,1,2\}$ for the minimum approach.
-There is no hump as expected, and all the curves are non-increasing.
+Panel (b) of Figure \ref{fig:p_curves_example2} displays the $p$-curves for $h\in \{0,1,2\}$ for the minimum approach.
+There is no hump, as expected, and all the curves are non-increasing.
 Only tests based on upper bounds for and higher-order monotonicity of the $p$-curve have the possibility of rejecting the null hypothesis of no $p$-hacking in this situation.
-The upper bound is violated for large $h$ for low $p$-values, and is violated for smaller $h$ at larger $p$-values.
+The upper bound is violated around the 0.05 threshold for $h = 0$ and at lower $p$-values for larger $h$.

-Figure \ref{fig:p_curves_example2a} shows the comparable figure for the IV problem as Figure \ref{fig:p_curves_covh=1} shows for the covariates example.
+Panel (c) in Figure \ref{fig:p_curves_example2} shows the comparable figure for the IV problem as Panel (c) of Figure \ref{fig:p_curves_example1} shows for the covariate selection example.
 The results are qualitatively similar across these examples, although quantitatively the $p$-hacked curves in the IV problem are closer to and more likely to exceed the bounds than in the covariates problem.

 Overall, as with the case of covariate selection, both the relevant tests for $p$-hacking and their power will depend strongly on the range of $h$ relevant to the studies underlying the data employed for the tests.